AutoEZ v. 2

 Special thanks also to Roy Lewallen, W7EL, for modifying the EZNEC source code to support the AutoEZ interface.

 AutoEZ is an Excel application that works in conjunction with the EZNEC╣ v.
-5.0 antenna modeling program by Roy Lewallen.
+5.0, v.
+6.0, and v.
+7.0 antenna modeling programs by Roy Lewallen.
 AutoEZ allows you to use variables to control diverse aspects of the model.
 You can then run multiple EZNEC test cases while AutoEZ automatically changes one or more variables between runs.

 The model can be changed in several ways.
 The simplest (no variables involved) is to just use a different frequency for each test case, equivalent to a normal EZNEC frequency sweep.
 Or you can specify that one or more wires in the model are to be rotated, moved, scaled, or have a different segmentation level between runs, all without the need to create any Excel formulas or make any other changes to your existing model file.
 And by using Excel formulas (such as "=A" or